What Marketing Strategy Gave Gymshark Such Rapid Growth?

 Sponsored athletes Partnered influencers

-Gymshark’s strategy felt human — and that made the brand explode.
+Gymshark’s strategy felt authentic and human, which helped the brand grow rapidly.

 4. Social-First Product Launches and Limited Drops

-Gymshark used a digital marketing system similar to streetwear drop culture.
+Gymshark adopted a digital product drop strategy similar to streetwear brands.

 • countdown timers